Each available job has a deadline—how much time you will have to complete the job. Make sure you check the deadline

 Once you have started working on a job, please keep an eye on your remaining time.
 This can be found both at the top, and at the bottom left of the screen.

 Exceeding the deadline

-If you don't finish your translation within the allocated time, any unsubmitted jobs will expire and you won't be able to submit or work on them.
+If you don't finish your translation within the allocated time, the Collection will expire and you won't be able to submit or work on it.
 This also means you won't get paid.

 Customer Review Request